-This impressive harbour was the centre of Malta’s two famous sieges, both of them critical to the future of Europe: the Great Siege of 1565 when the Ottoman Turks very nearly took the island, and that of 1940–43 when Hitler and Mussolini tried to bomb and starve Malta into submission.
-The fortitude of the Maltese in holding out against the Axis powers was rewarded by King George VI with Britain’s highest award for civilian bravery, the George Cross – the only one ever to be awarded to an entire nation.
+This impressive harbour was at the centre of Malta’s two famous sieges, both of them critical to the future of Europe.
+In the Great Siege of 1565 the Ottoman Turks very nearly took the island, and 1940–43 saw Hitler and Mussolini tried to bomb and starve Malta into submission.
+The fortitude of the Maltese in holding out against the Axis powers was rewarded by King George VI with Britain’s highest award for civilian bravery, the George Cross – the only one ever awarded to an entire nation.

-Malta is welcoming to visitors and some 1.2 million come here each year (over a third of them from the UK).
-Yet the package-holiday image Malta has lived with – and indeed promoted – for the last three decades undersells this remarkable little country.
-Malta has great weather (with some 300 days of sunshine a year) and plenty of holiday facilities.
+Malta is welcoming to visitors and nearly two million now come here each year (more than a quarter from the UK).
+The package-holiday image Malta lived with – and indeed promoted – for some three decades undersold this remarkable little country terribly and is fortunately now changing.
+Malta has wonderful weather (with some 300 days of sunshine a year) and plenty of holiday facilities.
 There are excellent restaurants, and lots of outdoor activities to enjoy – swimming, snorkelling, diving, boating (of various kinds), walking, sports and spas.
 But there is also so much that is unique to Malta that has often been overlooked.

-When I mentioned to people that I was writing a book on Malta, most looked a bit blank: they associated Malta with package holidays and not much else.
+When I first mentioned to people that I was writing a book on Malta, most looked a bit blank: they associated Malta with package holidays and not much else.
 Some would come up with ‘The Knights of Malta’ or the ‘Grand Harbour and World War II’.
 Only very few knew more.
-This is not to be critical of my friends and colleagues – a few years ago I was in exactly the same position.
-It was almost by chance that I discovered just how much this tiny nation really has to offer, and became a bit evangelical about it.
-So, when I was asked if I would write the Bradt guides, I had to say yes.
+This is not to be critical of my friends and colleagues – just a couple of years earlier I was in exactly the same position.
+It was almost by chance that I discovered just how much this tiny nation really has to offer and became a bit evangelical about it.
+So, when I was asked if I would write this book, I had to say yes.

-It seems to me that Malta has been hiding its light under the bushel of mass tourism for too long.
-Malta certainly has sunshine and beautiful clear blue waters in which I love to swim; and Gozo is a great place for a relaxing holiday.
-But for the main island at least, its USP is surely its history – and prehistory – and the remarkable sites this has left behind.
+Malta has spent many years hiding its light under the bushel of sun-and-sea mass tourism.
+This Mediterranean island nation certainly has plenty of glorious sunshine, and beautiful clear blue waters, and Gozo in particular is a great place for a relaxing holiday.
+But for the main island at least, Malta's USP is surely its extraordinary historic and – and prehistoric – sites.

 My first trip to Malta was actually to write about Gozo.
 My family and I walked the high Ta’ Ċenċ cliffs, soaked up the autumn sun and swam at an almost deserted, red sandy Ramla Beach.
-And we visited Ġgantija Temple – my introduction to one of the least-known and most intriguing aspects of Malta’s past: the ‘Temple Culture’ that thrived here 5,500 years ago and left us the earliest sophisticated stone buildings in the world, all now with UNESCO World Heritage status.
+And we visited Ġgantija Temple, my introduction to one of the least-known and most intriguing aspects of Malta’s past: the ‘Temple Culture’ that thrived here 5,500 years ago.
+It has left us the second-oldest stone buildings in the world, all of which now have UNESCO World Heritage status.

 I did not get a chance to see any of the other temples on that trip.
-We had a mere half-day on the main island – a whirlwind press tour that did not include temples.
-In fact, our first impressions were not great as we drove past serried ranks of modern apartment blocks and hotels.
-But then we reached Valletta, Malta’s tiny, fortified capital city surrounded on three sides by azure sea – a place of real historic charm.
-Across the Grand Harbour we saw Birgu, the Knights’ first capital in Malta, and, in the centre of the island, the walled medieval citadel of Mdina.
+We had a mere half-day on the main island – a whirlwind press tour that did not include prehistory.
+In fact, as we drove past serried ranks of modern apartment blocks and hotels, our first impressions were not great.
+But then we reached Valletta, Malta’s tiny, citadel capital surrounded on three sides by azure sea – a place of real historic charm.
+Across the Grand Harbour we saw Birgu, the Knights’ first home in Malta, and, in the centre of the island, the walled medieval fortified city of Mdina.
 Historically, I realised, this tiny country punches well above its weight.
 I knew I would have to return.

 And of course I have – criss-crossing the country exploring everything from underground tombs to towering cliffs, welcoming bays to forbidding fortifications, prehistoric temples to high-rise hotels, roadside kiosks to gourmet restaurants.
-This has only confirmed my view that Malta is seriously undersold by its image as a package-holiday island.
-I hope that travellers will enjoy the sun and the sea (as I do) but will also have the pleasure of discovering something of this country’s fascinating 7,000-year history.
+This has only confirmed my view that Malta offers fascination and reward to the visitor way beyond mere sun and sea and far in excess of its size.
+I hope readers of this book will enjoy the sunshine and the coastline (as I do) but will also have the pleasure of discovering this country’s extraordinary 7,000-year history.